smartdevicelink/sdl_evolution/proposals/0230-spp-resource-management-for-android.md

 The default language would be en_US.

 Regarding who is responsible for the localization process, two steps are proposed:
-1. English strings (which is default language) must be properly reviewed and maintained by steering committee.
+1. English strings (which is default language) must be properly reviewed by SDLC steering committee.
-2. Localized strings are maintained by project maintainer, and steering committee will be responsible for sign off of those localized strings.
+2. Localized strings have to be reviewed by SDLC steering committee too, but the localization review will be made in another review process (e.g. as the PR for the upcoming sdl_java_suite issue).

 ## Potential downsides